2021 is right around the corner and for most of us it can’t come fast enough. We’re ready to turn the page on 2020 and start afresh.

 Let’s dive in.

-1. What were your plans/goals/dreams for 2020?
+1. What were your plans/goals/dreams for these past twelve months?
 Evaluate how they went.

 Under this question, I list any New Year’s resolution or other goals I made at the start of the year or throughout the year.
 Then I evaluate how they went.